huwenboshi/huwenboshi.github.io/_posts/2021-02-21-crosspopfunct.markdown

 important genomic regions.
 However, our results showing there are more population-specific genetic effects around gene regions, suggest that these approaches might not be optimal, because the effects of these predictors might be different on non-Europeans than they are on Europeans.
-And a more accurate approach should select genetic predictors, based on how important they are in the European study, and how likely they will have the same effect in the target non-European populations.
+A more accurate approach should select and prioritize genetic predictors, based on how important they are in the European study, and how likely they will have the same effect in the target non-European populations.

+Since we hypothesize that gene-environment interaction is likely stronger in functionally important genomic regions, we also think it would be important for future genetic studies to collect and model environmental effects, to better reveal the *true* genetic effects.